Book this 15-day private trip for 2 people from just USD $1,089 per person!

 Manang to Yak Kharka (4,050m/13,287ft) ~3.5 hours walking

 Yak Kharka to Thorong Phedi (4,540m/14,895ft) and a practice run to High Camp!
 (4,880m/16,011ft) ~5 hours walking

 Thorong Phedi to the Thorong La Pass (5,416m/17,769ft) then descend to Muktinath (3,710m/12,172ft) ~8 hours walking

 Muktinath to Jomsom (2,700m/8,858ft) ~4.5 hours walking

 Drive to Kathmandu

-We calculate the exact cost of your trip package based on your customised itinerary, travel preference and the number of people trekking.
+We calculate the exact cost of your trip package based on your customised travel plan and the number of people trekking.
 This way, you only pay for what you want and if you prefer, you can choose to make some of your own arrangements – like city hotels.

 As standard, our quotes include and exclude the following.
-However, when we provide a quote we’ll explain exactly what is and isn’t included in the cost, which will be based on your customised itinerary, travel preference and requirements.
+However, when we provide a quote we’ll explain exactly what is and isn’t included in the cost, which will be based on your customised itinerary.